 As discussed in this article, director Sam Mendes first tried to get the stage rights to the novel in the late 1980s.
 He tried again at the Turn of the Millennium, but the rights were with Warner Bros. by then, and they were busy with what became the 2005 film...which Warner Theatricals briefly considered doing a Screen-to-Stage Adaptation of before giving the go-ahead for a fresh adaptation of the novel in 2007.
 From there the show went through fifty drafts!

-Before going with adult actors in trick costumes (ala how Lord Farquaad was handled in the stage version of Shrek) to play the Oompa-Loompas, the creators considered either using puppets or casting children in the roles.
+Before going with adult actors in trick costumes to play the Oompa-Loompas, the creators considered either using puppets or casting children in the roles.
 The puppet idea was eventually used in the Broadway Retool.

-According to Douglas Hodge (who originated the role of Willy Wonka), "It Must Be Believed to Be Seen" was almost a Cut Song, as the songwriters came up with a far more bombastic number to take its place.
+According to Douglas Hodge (who originated the role of Willy Wonka in London), "It Must Be Believed to Be Seen" was almost a Cut Song, as the songwriters came up with a far more bombastic number to take its place.
 That made it to the readthrough stage, but Hodge wanted something cheekier...so the writers, who felt much the same way by that point, played "It Must Be Believed to Be Seen" for him, and with further tweaking, the song was back in the show.